daniel-waiguru/QuickStay/README.md

     * [Timber](https://github.com/JakeWharton/timber) - a highly extensible Android logger.

 * Architecture
     * MVVM—Model View ViewModel pattern with Feature-based modularization.
-Note that this can be modified to include a domain layer for each feature depending on the business logic needed to be handled.
+    * NB This can be modified to include a domain layer for each feature depending on the business logic needed to be handled.
+    * NB This is a small project hence Modularization is an overkill but it is implemented to demonstrate how Feature based modularization can be implemented in a large scale complex project

   <img src="/docs/tripitaca_arch.png" />
 * Gradle